halilyerlikaya/SimVec/README.md

 This project is our graduation project of our senior year.
+Further details are given on the documents , this is here just to display the code.